muharemovic/gnome-shell-extension-sensory-perception/README.md

 ## Compatibility

-As of [v8](/releases/tag/v8) GNOME Shell 3.30 and 3.32 are tested as working.
+As of [v8](/releases/tag/v8) GNOME Shell 3.32 is tested as working.

 GNOME Shell < 3.32 require [v7](/releases/tag/v7).